 - Fine-toothed combs are generally used wherever lice are concerned.
 Use one to comb through the hair, the steel teeth will pretty much get through any hair type.

 - Wipe it off on a towel or napkin and detect any lice/nits you find.
 They’re not easy to fetch out if you don’t know what you are doing.

-That was a definitive way of looking for lice in hair, except if you have already found some without looking.
-Now onto how to treat it after you have found out lice in a Black person’s hair:
+That was a definitive way of looking for lice in the hair, except if you have already found some without looking.
+Now onto dos and don’ts to treat it after you have found out lice in a Black person’s hair:

-- It is important to consider that natural, organic and non-toxic ways of treatment are prefered almost always, no specifications.
+- It is important to consider that natural, organic and non-toxic ways of treatment are preferred almost always, with no specifications.
 But especially products that you are about to put on your skin/scalp should be free of harmful ingredients.
-Make sure you choose chemicals-free products, in case you are going for that remedy.
+Make sure you choose chemical-free products in case you are going for that remedy.

 Hope this was helpful and answered the many questions revolving around ‘Can Black people get lice’, because now you know, they can.
-Make sure you follow through with the preventive measures, and if you end up being unlucky to catch it, use natural remedies.
+Make sure you follow through with the preventive measures, and if you end up being unlucky to catch it, take help from lice lifters.